WHITE-HAT786/TRACKING-URL/README.md

 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***

-* "Use tools at your own risk!!!"
+* Use tools at your own risk!!!
-* "Use this Tool for personal use, not for sale!!!"
+* Use this Tool for personal use, not for sale!!!
-* "Make sure your account is not in private to use this tool!!!"